shaneholloman/markdown-moose/notes.md

 This this version of the plugin.
 It was really just a proof of concept.
 It works, but it is being deprecated for Markdown Suite.

 ## TODO

-- [ ] Rename Markdown Suite to Markdown Moose.
-This is a better name.
-It's more fun.
-It's more memorable.
-- [x] Create a Markdown Moose logo.